 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-Nearly everywhere I’ve been in China so far (with the exception of Pingyao) is in a state of destruction and reconstruction, with each town and city wiping out its own history for profitable ventures and high rises in a quick and dirty thirst for modernism.
+When you consider Datong travel as part of your China plans, it’s vital to lower expectations and realise a harsh reality.
+Like almost all places I visited in China, it was in a state of destruction and reconstruction, on par with each town and city having its own history wiped out for profitable ventures and high rises in a quick and dirty thirst for modernism.

 To most people, preservation means saving the old – a form of restoration that ensures that all is not lost forever, even if a little modern support is needed.
 While understandably some structures will naturally crumble to ruin or have to be removed for safety reasons, in China preservation means pulling down the entire ancient building and constructing a brand new one in its place using the same style so that it looks old, but actually isn’t.

-Every country develops in the need to grow and prosper, but in 20 years or so, who’s to say if China will have anything of its past remaining apart from the existing handful of structures kept back for the tourist eye.
-Greed isn’t worth ugly architecture and a displacement of people.
-Come and see what’s left while you can, because it appears to be vanishing rapidly.
+Every country develops in the need to grow and prosper but in 20 years or so, who’s to say if China will have anything of its past remaining apart from the existing handful of structures kept back for the tourist’s eye.
+Greed isn’t worth ugly architecture and displacement of people.
+Come and see what’s left when you travel Datong while you can, because it appears to be vanishing rapidly.